JoshCheek/ruby_slippers_for_the_cobblers_children/Readme.md

 Prioritized TODO
 ----------------

-* Interpreter: switch fillFrom to use `EvaluationState`, and get rid of the `workToDo` stack.
-  This will allow us to see intermediate steps in the algorithms the interpreter is doing (e.g. method lookup).
-* Interpreter: have all instantiation go through one spot so we have access to the correct classes and such.
-* Interpreter: `ruby.RubyInterpreter` is redundant, just rename it to `ruby.Interpreter`?
 * Interpreter: Break the parser tests back out.
 They were consolidated into one big test b/c it was too expensive to run the binary that many times, but now that it's using the server, it is much faster.
 * Interpreter: Better tests on class with methods.
 * Interpreter: Instance variable get/set